yodkwtf/node-express-course/04-store-api/readme.md

 - If limit >= no. of products, it will return all products
 - `/products?skip=5` will skip the first 5 products and return the rest
 - If skip >= no. of products, no products will be returned
+- `/products?limit=3&page=2` will skip the first 3 items and show us the items from 4th to 6th